raballew/kne-on-ocp/README.md

 > Reach out to the [Keysight Support][keysight-support] in order to gain access
 > to the container images for the commercially supported version.

-Install the IXIA-C traffic generator:
+Install the Ixia-C traffic generator:

 ```bash
 oc apply -f https://github.com/open-traffic-generator/ixia-c-operator/releases/download/v0.2.2/ixiatg-operator.yaml